KDE/websites-docs-plasma-mobile-org/Introduction.rst

 Plasma Mobile offers a free (as in freedom and beer), user-friendly, privacy-enabling and customizable platform for mobile devices.
-Based on the `Halium <https://halium.org/>`__ project, we have official installable prototypes for two Android devices.
+Based on the `Halium <https://halium.org/>`__ project, we have an official installable prototype for the Nexus 5X device.
 However, Plasma Mobile is under heavy development and unfortunately cannot be used as a daily driver for most people.